acumos/documentation/docs/AcumosUser/portal-user/dev-challenge-getting-started.rst

 Add Metadata for Your Model
 ---------------------------

+You will need to add the following metadata to your model, prior to submission.
+Note that you can add/update this information any number of times, prior to submission of your model (as described under `Submit Your Model for Judging`_), or afterward (e.g. if you missed an item in this checklist prior to submission).

-To add metadata (e.g. description, documentation, test data, video, marketplace image) for your model:
+To add metadata for your model:

 * Select "Manage my model"
 * Select "Publish to public marketplace"